Raqqa: SDF declare 'total liberation' of ISIS stronghold

 It could take months to clear the city of explosives, one Kurdish commander, Rojda Falat, told CNN.

-Residents are being told to stay away from the city for now, until landmines and booby traps -- found in many of the towns and cities ISIS has fled -- are removed.
+Residents are being told to stay away from Raqqa for now, until landmines and booby traps -- found in many of the towns and cities ISIS has fled -- are removed.
+Many are living in overcrowded refugee camps as they wait to return home.

 Black flag hauled down